Kerwood/TL-DR-AZ-103-AzureAdministrator-Labs/Module_07.md

     - Source
         - Source: `Azure`
-        - Source location: *The same Azure region into which you deployed the Template in the previous exercise of this lab*
+        - Source location: *The same Azure region into which you deployed your Template in the previous exercise of this lab*
         - Azure virtual machine deployment model: `Resource Manager`
         - Source subscription: *The same Azure subscription you used in the previous exercise of this lab*
         - Source resource group: `az1010101-RG`